-Please call the school after 7:00 am to report your child’s absence.
+Please call our attendance line at 518-392-2255 ext 2 after 7:00 am to report your child’s absence.
 If we do not receive a call, a secretary will call to check on the student’s absence.
 Homework may be requested by calling the office in the morning.
 The work may be picked up in the office by the parent or may be sent home with another student.
 Please schedule family trips when school is not in session.
-The school loses state funding for each day’s unexcused absence.

 Whenever possible, medical and dental appointments should be made at times outside the school day.
 If your child is to be excused from class during the school day, please inform us by sending a note which will be shared with the teacher and office.